 We develop a two-country model in which currency and bond markets are populated by different investor clienteles, and segmentation is partly overcome by global arbitrageurs with limited capital.
 We show that the combination of limited arbitrage and price-elastic clienteles gives rise to the empirically documented violations of UIP and EH, and to the ways in which the violations are connected.
 The resulting risk premia in currency and bond markets, which are time-varying and connected, play a key role in the transmission of monetary policy.
 It is through changes in risk premia in both markets that QE purchases lower domestic and foreign bond yields and depreciate the currency, and that short-rate cuts lower foreign bond yields.
-Currency returns in our model are disconnected from longmaturity bond returns and yet the currency market is instrumental in transmitting bond demand shocks across countries.
+Movements in the exchange rate in our model are almost uncorrelated with movements in long-maturity bond yields, and yet the currency market is instrumental in transmitting bond demand shocks across countries.
 In particular, the effects of QE/QT on foreign bond yields are sizeable, and stronger than those of conventional policy.
-At the same time, because of the disconnect, the transmission of QE/QT to the exchange rate is weaker, and foreign exchange interventions by central banks have strong effects on the exchange rate but weak effects on bond yields.
+At the same time, because of the disconnect between the exchange rate and bond yields, the transmission of QE/QT to the exchange rate is weaker, and foreign exchange interventions by central banks have strong effects on the exchange rate but weak effects on bond yields.

 A natural next step is to embed our model within a fuller macroeconomic setting, in which short rates, inflation, and the demands of currency traders and bond investors are determined endogenously.
-Ray (2019) and Ray, Droste, and Gorodnichenko (2023) integrate elements of bond-market segmentation and limited arbitrage into closed-economy macroeconomic settings.
-Doing the same in multi-country settings entails additional challenges, such as linking the capital gains and losses of global arbitrageurs to countries' net foreign assets, and connecting the flow demand for foreign assets arising from households' expenditure switching between domestic and foreign goods to the stock demand by arbitrageurs.
-We address these challenges in ongoing work (Gourinchas, Ray, and Vayanos (2024)), where we develop a two-country New Keynesian model in which currency and bond markets are segmented for households and are partly integrated by arbitrageurs with limited capital.
-We show that despite the new mechanisms, much of the analysis and results from our paper carry through.
+Ray (2019) and Ray, Droste, and Gorodnichenko (2024) integrate elements of bond-market segmentation and limited arbitrage into closed-economy macroeconomic settings.
+Doing the same in multi-country settings entails additional challenges, such as connecting the flow demand for foreign assets arising from households' expenditure switching between domestic and foreign goods to the stock demand by currency traders, and connecting the capital gains and losses of arbitrageurs to countries' net foreign assets.
+We address these challenges in ongoing work (Gourinchas, Ray, and Vayanos (2024, GRV1)), where we develop a two-country New Keynesian model in which currency and bond markets are segmented for households and are partly integrated by arbitrageurs with limited capital.